MOVING HISTORY FORWARD…To Our New Home

 (4,000 Sq.
 Ft.) $1M

 The Lower Level Under the Historic J.C.
-White House provides essential space for Exhibits, Administrative Offices, and Storage.
+White House Workrooms, Archives, and Office Spaces.
+There are three naming opportunities in this space.

 Donor Wall Giving Levels in the Welcome Center